 Before I end the posts from this mission, I want to give an update on Hector.
 You may recall that he was profiled when Rotaplast was last in Pereira in July 2011.
-Hector has had eight surgeries to correct his cleft lip and palate with the last two, including yesterday's, provided by Rotaplast.
+Hector has had eight surgeries to correct his cleft lip and palate.
+The last two surgeries, including yesterday's, were provided by Rotaplast.

 An afternoon tropical cloudburst is raucously bouncing off the fiberglass patio cover outside my hotel room.
 Warm, humid days and nights are not how we typically experience mid-winter.
 Participating on a Rotaplast mission is an opportunity to leave the usual behind, working selflessly in service to others.